Meeting recording · macOS

 on your Mac.
 Free.

-Capture your mic and the call’s system audio together — then get an on-device transcript.
-No bot in the meeting.
+Capture your mic and the call’s system audio together.
+Transcribe locally by default, or choose optional cloud speaker labels — without a bot joining the meeting.

-VoiceToText records Zoom, Google Meet, Microsoft Teams, FaceTime, or any call playing through your Mac, keeps running in the background while you work, and transcribes everything locally on the Apple Neural Engine — saved to a searchable history.
+VoiceToText records Zoom, Google Meet, Microsoft Teams, FaceTime, or any call playing through your Mac, keeps running in the background while you work, and transcribes everything locally on the Apple Neural Engine by default — saved to your on-device history.

 How it captures the call